 - B = Ha

-Have fun, remix to your hearts content and please be sure to share your creations!
+Have fun, remix to your heart’s content and please be sure to share your creations!
+Tag us on twitter or Instagram with your creations!

 I’m a 40 something father of two girls who loves the mountains, still plays in the sand and enjoys being in the great outdoors.
 The mountains are always calling my name.